metarhia/impress/README.md

   https:   true,  // Allow requests using https protocol
   groups:  [],    // Allow access for user groups listed in array
                   //   or for all if array is empty or no groups specified
-  intro:   true,  // Generate introspection for API methods in this directory
+  intro:   true,  // Generate introspection for API in this directory
   index:   false, // Generate directory index
-  virtual: true   // Allow requests to virtual paths, for CMS, REST URLs, etc.
+  virtual: true   // Allow requests to virtual paths, for CMS and REST URLs }
-}
 ```